hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 The [systemupgrade](http://docs.slackware.com/howtos:slackware_admin:systemupgrade) wiki article covers all the steps.

+**Note:** if using `UEFI` and `elilo`, it is safe to upgrade kernel automatically without first blacklisting it, because the old kernel will still boot until you explicity activate the new one by copying it over to the `EFI` partition.
+See **"Using a generic kernel on UEFI systems"** heading above for how to do that.

-One thing I found annoying is that slackpkg `install-new` asks to upgrade packages I don't want on my system (e.g., kde, xfce).
-To stop getting prompts to install such packages, edit `/etc/slackpkg/blacklist`:
+One thing I found annoying is that `slackpkg install-new` asks to upgrade from package sets I'd already deselected in setup (e.g., kde, xfce).
+To stop getting prompts to install such packages, edit `/etc/slackpkg/blacklist` with e.g.,:

 ```
 kde/*